Bruno Mégret: In the National Front and the MNR

-In 1985, Bruno Mégret joined Jean-Marie Le Pen's National Front (FN, a nationalist political party).
+In 1985, Mégret joined Jean-Marie Le Pen's National Front (FN, a nationalist political party).
 In 1986, he was elected to the French National Assembly, representing Isère.
 A rival of Jean-Pierre Stirbois, then general secretary of the FN (who died in 1988), he organised Le Pen's election campaign in 1987 and became the number two (délégué général) in the movement.